-The Labor Government has pledged $1 million to back mountain biking tourism in St Helens.
+The Tasmanian Labor Party has pledged $1 million to back mountain biking tourism in St Helens.

 Labor leader Rebecca White said the commitment would establish a coastal mountain biking experience mirroring Derby’s success at the proposed St Helens mountain bike experience.